 How to Update Old Content: What Do You Need to Start?

-You need three different parts to start updating old content: Tools, team, and a process.
+You need three different parts to start updating old content: tools, a team, and a process.
 (Funnily enough, these are the exact pieces you need for your business and content strategy, too.)

 Here’s what I use and recommend: